perryflynn/iac/README.md

 This project installs and configures Arch Linux, Debian or Ubuntu operating systems fully automated.

-> ⚠ This project is in beta state and all scripts referencing hard coded to the `dev` branch.
+> ⚠ Make sure to create a `.env` file and reference to the correct code branch with the env vars in it!

 Features: